where-to-eat

 Most traditional restaurants offer a menu del dia at lunch.

 This typically includes three courses plus bread, wine or water, and coffee for €12-16.
 Quality varies, but the best represent excellent value.
-Ask "Tienen menu del dia?" to see what is offered.
+Ask "Tienen menu del dia?" to see what's on offer.

 Chiringuitos on Burriana and other beaches range from traditional to upscale.